FishLife is a free-to-play casual survival game for families where players navigate a fish through ocean pollution.

 Users hire the app for low-stakes, mission-driven play that combines simple mechanics with environmental awareness, serving the need for accessible, educational entertainment.

-Pollution Avoidance GameplayStandard
+Pollution Avoidance Gameplaystandard

 Core loop requires navigating a fish character through ocean debris and obstacles

-In-Game Currency CollectionStandard
+In-Game Currency Collectionstandard

 Players gather coins during gameplay to spend in the store

-Character Customization StoreDifferentiator
+Character Customization Storeedge

 Exchange collected coins for new fish characters with unique speed and skill attributes